hera_opm provides a convenient and flexible framework for developing data

 perform only a single logical component of a pipeline (though it may in turn

-call several supporting scripts or commands).build_makeflow_from_config.py
+call several supporting scripts or commands).build_makeflow_from_config.py script to build a makeflow

-instruction file that specifies the pipeline tasks applied to the data files.makeflow_nrao.sh
+instruction file that specifies the pipeline tasks applied to the data files.makeflow_nrao.sh or makeflow_local.sh to execute the

 pipeline in either the NRAO batch scheduler environment, or on a local machine,

-to clean up the work
+respectively.clean_up_makeflow.py to clean up the work

 directory for makeflow.
 This will remove the wrapper scripts and output files,

-and generate a single log file for all jobs in the makeflow.To install the hera_opm
+and generate a single log file for all jobs in the makeflow.To install the hera_opm package, simply:

 pip install .

-as the backing pipeline management
+As mentioned above, hera_opm uses makeflow as the backing pipeline management

-must be installed.
-To install makeflow
+software.
+As such, makeflow must be installed.
+To install makeflow in your

 home directory: